-Emily’s independent choreographic work is rooted in an articulate, viscous and sensual physicality, with repeating themes questioning individuals’ connection to place and identity.
+Emily’s choreographic work is rooted in an articulate, viscous and sensual physicality and driven by questioning our connection to people, place and identity.

-Emily works in collaboration with dancers, filmmakers, musicians and photographers from across the UK.
-Her past work has been supported by Falmouth University, Plymouth Dance and The Barbican Theatre (Plymouth) and performed in theatres, festivals and sites including a bamboo forest at Trebah Gardens, artists studios at Hay Studio and next to the wilds of the Atlantic Ocean at the iconic stone open air theatre at The Minack.
+Her past work has been supported by Falmouth University, Plymouth Dance and The Barbican Theatre, Plymouth and performed in theatres, festivals and sites including a bamboo forest at Trebah Gardens, artist’s studios at Hay Studio and next to the wilds of the Atlantic Ocean at the iconic stone open air theatre at The Minack.

 Wavering Down ( 2017 ) Coming Soon